srichard0305/2DShooter/README.md

 [![screenshot](https://github.com/srichard0305/2DShooter/blob/main/screenshot.PNG)](#screenshot)

+This game was made to showcase typical steering behaviours found in video game AI.
+Including seek, align, separate, and flocking.

 # Installation
 Download the .jar file found in lib run by doulbe clicking or in cmd java -jar -jar-file-name.jar.
 Needs an JRE to run.